NEW! Join our growing UNISTELLAR Community group and connect with fellow explorers from around the world!

 Telescope information

 At the top of your telescope's settings page, you can see information about your telescope (whether you are connected as an operator or an observer, battery percentage, storage capacity, and telescope model).
-If the telescope is connected to the charger, you'll see the charging confirmation icon .
+You'll see the charging confirmation icon if the telescope is connected to the charger .

 Park and turn off